phyver/GameShell/doc/mission.md

 generate a dynamic message.
 If it exists, `treasure-msg.sh` is sourced when the mission is successfully completed.

-A fancy treasure box is added on the right of the message.
+A fancy treasure chest is added to the left of the message.
 The width of the message shouldn't be more than 45 characters wide.